jakofranko/hobgoblinjs/README.md

 ### Important!

+Hobgoblin does not currently install ROT.js for you, but it is required for the framework to run.
+You can get it from [Ondras's repo directly](http://ondras.github.io/rot.js/hp/) or via Bower: `bower install --save rot.js`.

 If using examples, you MUST comment out `example-tiles.js` in `index.html` or else it will overwrite the existing `Game.TileRepository` and break.
 Besides this however, when using examples, a fully explorable, multi-tiered dungeon will be available upon browsing to `index.html`.

 Without examples, you will need to implement at least one screen and update `game.js` to reference this screen instead of `Game.Screen.startScreen`.
 This will include things like handling input, but you should be able to leverage the generic implementation of `map.js` to create levels very easily.
 I would highly recommend using `hobgoblin init --examples` in order to see one way this can be done.